Groundhog Day for Renewable Energy Sector

 Andrew Watkin, head of the Carter Jonas Energy Team, who attended today concluded, “With the current economic climate and confidence in the UK financial sector being seriously low along with major economic unrest across Europe, what the UK market requires is a steady hand at the tiller, so that all involved in the sector can move forward and progress technology developments with greater certainty, as oppose to a knee jerk reaction with regard to tariff levels and a resultant negative impact on investor confidence.”

-Andrew is a Partner, based in Yorkshire but who operates on a National basis across the country.
-He works in the Carter Jonas Energy and Marine Team which deals with a wide range of renewable energy schemes, including...
+Charles is a Partner, based in Yorkshire but who operates on a National basis across the country.
+He heads the Carter Jonas Energy and Marine Team which deals with a wide range of energy projects incl...